 5. Start a Blog

-Starting a blog is not a fast-track way to make money, but it is one that can earn you passive income for years to come… if you dedicate the time to it.
-Many successful bloggers boast making hundreds, even thousands of dollars off of their blogs through advertisements, affiliate marketing, sponsored content and selling their own products.
+Starting a blog is not a fast-track way to make money, but it is one that can earn you passive income for years to come … if you dedicate the time to it (we earned almost $200 in our first month and DOUBLED that in our second month!).
+Many successful bloggers make hundreds, even thousands of dollars off of their blogs through advertisements, affiliate marketing, sponsored content and selling their own products.

 Come up with a topic that you enjoy writing about, create your brand, and deliver quality content to your readers.
 Then, share, share, share!
 Get your content noticed!
 The more traffic you get, the more opportunities you will have to monetize your hobby.
 Ready to start today?
 Head to the link below!

 6. Deliver Food

 These days, it is getting easier and easier to get food delivered right to your door so you don’t have to step one foot into the glaring sun… even things like coffee!
 This is especially so if you go to a big party school, where late night munchies and weekend morning laziness are a big thing!